 And looking at digital per se – the concept of ‘project’ is dead.
 Thinking in terms of projects limits your ability to think about the long-term value of the systems you build.

 Projects have fixed scope, fixed timeframes and fixed budgets.
 They are absolute in many ways.
 But the reality of the modern digital business is that nothing is absolute.
 Technology, device adoption and changes in human behaviour mean that nothing is best of breed for long.
 Thinking in projects means you are thinking that there is an endpoint to your investment.
 The reality is different.

-2. Then let's consider cost in this process.
-Quite frankly, making software decisions based on lowest cost is going to end in failure.
+Making software decisions based on lowest cost is going to end in failure